zhousarah/azure-compute-docs/articles/virtual-machines/extensions/dsc-template.md

 A virtual machine scale set node has a section that includes an **extensionProfile** attribute.
 Under **extensions**, add the details for DSC Extension.

-For the latest details about authoring templates that deploy extensions for VMSS, see the document [Microsoft.Compute virtualMachineScaleSets](/azure/templates/microsoft.compute/virtualmachinescalesets?pivots=deployment-language-bicep)
+For the latest details about authoring templates that deploy extensions for Virtual Machine Scale Sets, see the document [Microsoft.Compute virtualMachineScaleSets](/azure/templates/microsoft.compute/virtualmachinescalesets?pivots=deployment-language-bicep)

 The DSC extension inherits default extension properties.